YuelinYao/YuelinYao.github.io/README.md

-A Github Pages template for academic websites.
+A Github Pages for my academic website.
 This was forked from academicpages/academicpages.github.io.